Surgical Mesh: Use and Complications in Women

-For what female urologic procedures is surgical mesh typically used?
+For what procedures in women are surgical mesh typically used?

-Surgical mesh is used to help repair pelvic organ prolapse (POP) and stress urinary incontinence (SUI) in women.
+Surgical mesh may be used to help repair pelvic organ prolapse (POP) and stress urinary incontinence (SUI) in women.

 How is surgical mesh used to repair pelvic organ prolapse and stress urinary incontinence?

-Surgical mesh is permanently implanted to reinforce the vaginal wall for POP repair or support the urethra or bladder neck for the repair of SUI.
+Surgical mesh can be permanently implanted to reinforce the vaginal wall for POP repair, or support the urethra or bladder neck for the repair of SUI.

 There are three main surgical procedures performed using surgical mesh: